nickbrandt/GitLab/doc/architecture/blueprints/graphql_api/index.md

-Amongst small improvement to the GraphQL engine itself we want to build a comprehensive monitoring dashboard, that will enable team members to make sense of what is happening inside GraphQL.
+Amongst small improvement to the GraphQL engine itself we want to build a comprehensive monitoring dashboard, that will enable team members to make sense of what is happening inside our GraphQL API.
 We want to make it possible to define SLOs, triage breached SLIs and to be able to zoom into relevant details using Grafana and Elastic.